 Some of the best royal locations in the UK don’t feature in The Crown at all.
 But that doesn’t mean they’re any less interesting.

-Read on to find out more about the glorious regal properties in Scotland you need to see in real life.
+Read on to find out more about the glorious regal properties in the UK you need to see in real life.

 1. Palace of Holyroodhouse